 Project plans have evolved during the SEQRA process.
 The proposed project is revised for this Final EIS as described in detail in Section 1.3.
 The proposed project has been reduced from 98 to 86 senior residences that remain distributed within three areas of the site in order to maintain the existing golf course.
 The property will be subdivided into 89 lots, with 36 units in the northwest, 14 units in the northeast and 36 units in the south, situated in the same general areas of the site as the project addressed in the Draft EIS.
 Major changes involve reduction of density, elimination of access from Makamah Road such that the units south of Breeze Hill Road will take their access through an improved clubhouse access driveway, and removal of units from proximity to wetlands pending designation by NYSDEC south of Breeze Hill Road.
 The clubhouse will remain on the lot west of the improved access.
 Handicapped parking spaces will meet the number and design required, marked and/or striped and be located closest to building entrances.
-Plans have been revised and added pursuant to Town, involved agency and public comments and are referenced in Section 1.0 of this Final EIS.
-A comparative analysis of the Revised Plan and the Prior Plan is provided in Section 1.4.
+Plans have been revised and added pursuant to Town, involved agency and public comments and are referenced in Section 1.4.